rumkex/osdb-mpv/README.md

 # Prerequisites

-Obviously, you need to install MPV first
+Obviously, you need to install MPV first.

-On latest Debian/Ubuntu, you also need the following packages:
+*lua-xmlrpc* and its dependencies are available on LuaRocks:

-    sudo apt-get install luasocket lua-zlib
+    luarocks install luaxmlrpc lua-zlib

-To get *lua-xmlrpc* for Lua 5.2, you should check the [source repository](https://github.com/timn/lua-xmlrpc).
+MPV is using Lua 5.2 by default, so it's recommended to use LuaRocks for the same version of Lua.

 # Installation